Last update: February 12, 2024

 \usepackage[pdflatex=false]{gastex}

-The possible values for option recompilepics are:
+The possible values for optionrecompilepicsare:- "auto" (default):

 Computes MD5 checksums of gpicture source code and saves them to `<jobname>-md5.txt`.
-If checksums differ, you’ll get a warning and the next compilation will regenerate `<jobname>-pics.pdf`.
+If checksums differ, you’ll get a warning and the next compilation will regenerate `<jobname>-pics.pdf`. - "true":

 Forces immediate regeneration of `<jobname>-pics.pdf`, even if unchanged.
-Useful when modifying pictures repeatedly.
+Useful when modifying pictures repeatedly. - "false":

 Includes pictures from `<jobname>-pics.pdf` without regenerating, even if sources have changed.